cortex-lab/phy/docs/terminology.md

 The spike-template assignments are saved in `spike_templates.npy`.
 This 1D array has `n_spikes` elements, it gives the template id of every spike.

+A template's **"best channels"** correspond to the channels where the template waveform has been detected.
+The "best channel" (or peak channel) is the channel with the maximum template waveform amplitude.

 ## Cluster